 Stuff small things in empty spaces

 You might have not noticed this before but be aware of empty spaces where you can insert more stuff in.
 This can be inside your shoes or between the pads of folded bras.
 You can put in bottled products and undergarments or socks, respectively.
-You’re not only utilizing space when you do this, you’re also maintaining the form of your shoes and bras.
+You’re not only utilizing space when you do this, but you’re also maintaining the form of your shoes and bras.
 It’s a win-win.

 Going away from home is worry-inducing, especially when the usual things you own aren’t easily accessible.
 Don’t let the paranoia of not having what you need cause you to overpack.
 Just accept that not being fully ready is part of the thrill of traveling.
 These tips are here to help with the most common ways we commit that mistake.
 It will save you enough space for the souvenirs and shopping hauls that you’ll take home.